mvk/blog.wooh.hu/content/post/codeanywhere-development-on-a-chromebook.md

 - Easy to sign-up and start your first Container.
 It takes about 30-45 sec.
 - Actively developed, they release pretty frequently, community seems to be active.
 - They’re pretty active on twitter.
-- They answer to support tickets in 24hrs even for a free subscription.
+- They answer to support tickets in 24hrs even for a free subscription.They
+- They care about the bugs/reports and fix them pretty quickly!

 # Summary